Edward FitzGerald, 7th Duke of Leinster

-Life
+Biography

 Leinster was the youngest of the three sons born to Gerald, 5th Duke of Leinster, and his wife, the former Lady Hermione Duncombe.

-He served in World War I, including taking part in the Gallipoli campaign.
+For a short period, he was a second lieutenant (on probation) in the Irish Guards, British Army, but resigned his commission on 4 December 1912.
+He served army during the First World War.
+In January 1915, he was made a temporary lieutenant in the 8th Battalion, Duke of Wellington's Regiment (West Riding).
+He took part in the Gallipoli campaign.

 He inherited the Dukedom in February 1922, upon the death of his eldest brother, Maurice FitzGerald, 6th Duke of Leinster, who never married and was confined to a mental institution at the time of his death.

 An addicted gambler, Leinster enjoyed an extravagant lifestyle, including motor racing.
 He had already signed away his possible reversionary rights to the family's ancestral seat, Carton House, near Maynooth in County Kildare, not expecting that he would inherit the property and the title.
 He chose to live in England and his estates remained in the possession of the beneficiary, Sir Harry Mallaby-Deeley, 1st Baronet, during the Duke's lifetime.

 In 1936, Leinster testified at a bankruptcy hearing that he had travelled to the United States in 1928 in order to find an heiress to marry and that during his trip he "entertained lavishly on borrowed money in efforts to find an American wife who would pay off his debts".
 Two heiresses appeared to be interested but both eventually declined to become Duchess of Leinster.

 Unable to repay his debts, the duke spent the final years of his life living in a small bedsit in Pimlico.
 He died by suicide in 1976 by taking an overdose of pentobarbital.

-Personal life
+Marriages and issue

 The Duke of Leinster married four times, his wives being: